J. P. Pickens

 Jean Paul "J.P."
-Pickens (May 6, 1937 – July 6, 1973), was a leading force in the early North Beach, San Francisco, music scene, circa 1963, along with David Meltzer and James Gurley, defining the psychedelic rock genre.
+Pickens (May 6, 1937 – July 6, 1973) was a musician in the early North Beach, San Francisco, music scene, circa 1963, along with David Meltzer and James Gurley, defining the psychedelic rock genre.
 J.P. played regularly at the Coffee Gallery on Grant Street in the early sixties, performing with Meltzer, Gurley and Peter Albin (who later formed Big Brother and the Holding Company) and many others.

 Music

-J.P.’s electrified banjo playing on the raga-rock epic “The Endless Tunnel,” from David and Tina Meltzer’s album The Serpent Power, featuring their band of the same name, is a rare glimpse of an inspired creative force, and the album has become a collector’s item.
-'The Serpent Power' was released on Vanguard Records in 1966, and is played on radio stations all over the country.
+J.P.'s electrified banjo playing on the raga-rock epic "The Endless Tunnel", from David and Tina Meltzer's album The Serpent Power, was released on Vanguard Records in 1966 and is played on radio stations all over the country.

-The Serpent Power was ranked 28th on Rolling Stone Magazine's Essential Albums of 1967 in a 2007 Summer of Love issue.
-The issue honored the 40th anniversary of the founding of the magazine, and included a special mention of the song J.P. plays on, "Endless Tunnel."
-A recent review of the album by forcedexposure.com states “…the epic 13-minute-long 'Endless Tunnel,' an Eastern-tinged acid jam spiced up with an electric banjo, is worth the price of admission alone.”
+The Serpent Power was ranked 28th on Rolling Stone magazine's Essential Albums of 1967 in a 2007 Summer of Love issue.
+The issue honored the 40th anniversary of the founding of the magazine and included a special mention of the song, "Endless Tunnel".

-J.P.’s first album, “Intensifications,” recorded with Gene Estribou in the ballroom-turned-recording studio of Gene’s San Francisco Haight Ashbury mansion in 1965, was originally released on Henry Jacobs' MEA label, and was recently re-issued by Locust Music and has found an enthusiastic new audience.
+J.P.'s first album, "Intensifications", recorded with Gene Estribou in the ballroom-turned-recording studio of Gene's San Francisco Haight Ashbury mansion in 1965, was originally released on Henry Jacobs' MEA label and was recently re-issued by Locust Music.